watthanan-jat/SCIM211-Simulation-Modelling/labs/Lab04_MonteCarlo/lab_sheet.md

 ## Part A: How Much Can You Trust One Simulated Number?

 By the end of today you hand the manager a single number.
 First find out how much such a number moves when the same experiment is run again.
-You cannot learn that from the café model, because nobody knows its true answer — so practise on the integral of x² from 0 to 1, whose exact value is 1/3.
+You cannot learn that from the café model, because nobody knows its true answer, so practise on the integral of x² from 0 to 1, whose exact value is 1/3.

-**A1 — one growing experiment.** Use a continuing generator seeded 211 to estimate the integral at n = 10, 100, 1,000 and 10,000, then plot it.
+**A1: one growing experiment.** Use a continuing generator seeded 211 to estimate the integral at n = 10, 100, 1,000 and 10,000, then plot it.
 With more draws the average tends to settle near 1/3, but the error need not fall at every step.
 Nothing to write up.

-**A2 — repeat the whole experiment.** Make 200 estimates at n = 100 and 200 more at n = 400.
+**A2: repeat the whole experiment.** Make 200 estimates at n = 100 and 200 more at n = 400.
 The Central Limit Theorem predicts their spread exactly: sigma_h = sqrt(4/45) = 0.29814, so the SDs should be about **0.02981** and **0.01491**. *Write two or three sentences* comparing what you observed with the prediction, and saying by what factor the SD changed against the factor predicted.

-**A3 — one coverage check.** A 95% interval is estimate ± 1.96 × SE, using the sample SD because sigma_h is unknown in real problems.
+**A3: one coverage check.** A 95% interval is estimate ± 1.96 × SE, using the sample SD because sigma_h is unknown in real problems.
 Count how many of the 200 intervals at n = 100 contain 1/3. *Write one or two sentences* giving the coverage and saying which is random — the interval, or the value 1/3.

 ## Part B: Define the Decision